 We all know first impressions count.
 But don’t think you’ve got over the hill of a first impression just because you started the conversation off with a bang!

 Learn how to exit a conversation gracefully by thanking them for their time.
-Maybe offer up your card and mention that you see a fellow professional you know from across the room.
+Maybe offer up your card and mention that you see a fellow colleague you know from across the room.

 (We doubt you’d do such a thing.
 But we thought it’d be better to mention it than not!)